 The following House Captains were chosen: School House, Parsons; Buckland House, McKean; and Stephens House, Elliott; and all three captains have been working hard to get their teams in working order.
-The Houses are smaller this year than last, consequently there have not been so many boys to pick from.
+The Houses are smaller this to pick from.
 In Cricket School House came out victorious after beating both Stephens and Buckland.
 Stephens House came second.
-At the Swimming Sports we did not have many entries at all.
-Nevertheless we heartily congratuate H. Fitzgerald on his performances both at our own sports and the combined.
+At the Swimming Sports we did not have many gerald on his performances both at our own sports and the combined.
 His diving was splendid, and we are hoping one day to see him the champion diver of the School.